A Free Lunch in LLM Compression: Revisiting Retraining after Pruning: Introduction

+Historically, post-training pruning has used a prune-retrain pipeline: remove weights (often by magnitude) and then adapt the remaining weights by retraining to recover accuracy \citep{Han2015, Gale2019, Hoefler2021}.
+For \glspl{llm}, full retraining is viewed as computationally prohibitive, requiring full-model backpropagation on large data volumes \citep{Sun2023, Frantar2023a, Zimmer2023a}.
+Without such adaptation, magnitude pruning can cause large quality drops \citep{Sun2023,yin2024owl}, so prior work has largely focused on designing better pruning criteria (rules for deciding which weights to remove) so that the pruned model remains accurate even without post-pruning adaptation.

+Such approaches operate \emph{locally}, pruning each weight matrix independently using a small calibration set.
+Given a single layer with weight matrix $W\in\R^{d_{\text{out}}\times d_{\text{in}}}$ and calibration input $X\in\R^{d_{\text{in}}\times B}$ (obtained by running a small set of sequences containing a total of $B$ tokens through the dense model up to $W$), the per-matrix pruning objective is

-where $M \in \set{0,1}^{d_{out} \times d_{in}}$ is a binary pruning mask satisfying some sparsity constraint, e.g., $\norm{M}_0 \leq k$ for unstructured sparsity, $\hat W \in \R^{d_{out} \times d_{in}}$ is the matrix of reconstructed weights, and $\odot$ denotes the element-wise multiplication or Hadamard product.
-Here, $B$ denotes the total number of calibration tokens (number of sequences times sequence length).
-The problem of \autoref{eq:layerwise_pruning} can be split into a \emph{mask selection problem}, i.e., finding $M$ given fixed weights $W$, and a \emph{reconstruction problem}, i.e., finding $\hat W$ given a fixed mask $M$.
-In this work, we focus on the latter.
-Reconstructing a single matrix in isolation is a convex quadratic problem, which admits an analytical solution, and requires significantly less memory compared to retraining the entire model.
-However, in practice, the reconstruction is often implemented at coarser \emph{granularities}, e.g., reconstructing a submodel $f$ consisting of multiple layers (such as a transformer block) to fit its dense counterpart \citep[e.g.,][]{guo2024ebft, Zimmer2023a}:
+where $\hat{W}\in\R^{d_{\text{out}}\times d_{\text{in}}}$ is the adapted weight matrix, $\odot$ denotes the elementwise Hadamard product, and $M \in \{0,1\}^{d_{\text{out}}\times d_{\text{in}}}$ is a binary pruning mask satisfying some sparsity constraint.
+Common sparsity constraints are $p$\% unstructured or $N$:$M$ semi-structured sparsity \citep{Mishra2021}, where $N$ out of $M$ contiguous weights are kept.
+The problem given in \autoref{eq:layerwise_pruning_bg} can be relaxed into two subproblems: (i) \emph{mask selection} chooses $M$ while keeping the weights $\hat{W} = W$ fixed, and (ii) \emph{reconstruction} adapts $\hat W$ while keeping $M$ fixed.
+For instance, Wanda \citep{Sun2023} scores weights by scaling their magnitudes with activation statistics, and does not perform any weight updates, while SparseGPT \citep{Frantar2023a} additionally performs local weight updates to reduce the resulting reconstruction error.
+A shared premise across many of these approaches is that strong pruning mask selection is the primary lever, because retraining is infeasible.
+In this work, we focus on the latter problem of reconstruction, noting that reconstructing a single matrix in isolation is a convex quadratic problem, which admits an analytical solution, and requires significantly less memory compared to retraining the entire model.